 Code language: Python (python)

 Save it as main.py or any other name with a “.py” file extension.
-The OLED display must now show the values as shown in the image below.
+When you run the code, the OLED display must show readings similar to the image below.

 Code Explanation: